 The next project was to furnish the Squad Room and the Orderly Room of the Enlisted Men’s Barracks at a cost of $32,000.

-In the ensuing years many more park improvements were funded and supported by the Friends of Fort Davis.
+In the ensuing years many more park improvements were funded and supported by the Friends of Fort Davis NHS.
 To learn more about these projects see our History page.

 An important part of our mission is to raise money that can be passed on at the request of the park superintendent to make desired improvements to Fort Davis National Historic Site.
 We do this through membership dues, donations and Grants from philanthropic foundations.

 You can be a part of this important and interesting endeavor to restore, preserve and improve Fort Davis so that the presentation of our frontier heritage is more interesting, educational and enjoyable for all.